Preserving Hampshire and the Isle of Wight’s historic churches for the next generation

 How we support our churches

-Since 1988, the trust has provided grants and loans in excess of £1.25 million to help repair, restore and maintain over 300 churches, chapels and meeting houses in Hampshire and the Isle of Wight have benefited.
+Since 1988, the trust has provided grants and loans in excess of £1.25 million to help repair, restore and maintain over 300 churches, chapels and meeting houses in Hampshire and the Isle of Wight.

 The Trust uses money raised to provide grant funding for essential church repairs; new facilities, such as modernising kitchens, adding toilets, improving disability access, so churches can better support their communities.
 Requests for funds for restoration and repairs to the rich fabric, which is such a feature of historic churches, increase every year.